rritec/powerbi/Notebooks/PBI_02_02_Power_Pivot_DAX_Metrics.md

      - SUM() operates over a single column and has no awareness of individual rows in the column (no row by row evaluation).
      - SUMX() can operate on multiple columns in a table and can complete row by row evaluation in those columns.
  1. Count Vs counta & count vs countx & counta vs countax
+    - Enter below data and create a table
     | Date  | Holiday Flag | phone |
     | ------------- | ------------- | -------- |
     | 01-Jan-2016 |	False	| 9573707079 |
     | 02-Jan-207 |	True	|  |
     |01-Jan-2019 |	False |	1234567890 |
+    - Make sure datatypes are Date --> Date , Holiday Flag --> Bool, Phone --> Whole Number
+    - Can you count Date column using count and counta function?
+        - yes
+    - can you count bool column with count function?
+        - No
+    - Can you count bool column with counta?
+        - Yes
+    - Can we count blank/null values with count?
+        - No
+    - Can we count blank/null values with counta?
+        - yes
+    - count number of rows when holiday flag is *False*
+        - *Hint*: use below formula inside the measure
+        - COUNTAX(FILTER(count_understanding,count_understanding[Holiday Flag]=FALSE()),count_understanding[Holiday Flag])    -